Cucumber

-The cucumber (Cucumis sativus) is a widely-cultivated creeping vine plant in the family Cucurbitaceae that bears cylindrical to spherical fruits, which are used as culinary vegetables.
-Considered an annual plant, there are three main types of cucumber—slicing, pickling, and seedless—within which several cultivars have been created.
-The cucumber originates in Asia extending from India, Nepal, Bangladesh, China (Yunnan, Guizhou, Guangxi), and Northern Thailand, but now grows on most continents, and many different types of cucumber are grown commercially and traded on the global market.
-In North America, the term wild cucumber refers to plants in the genera Echinocystis and Marah, though the two are not closely related.
+The cucumber (Cucumis sativus) is a widely-cultivated creeping vine plant in the family Cucurbitaceae that bears cylindrical to spherical fruits, used as culinary vegetables.
+Considered an annual plant, there are three main types: slicing, pickling, and seedless.

+The cucumber originates in Asia, in a region extending from India, Nepal, Bangladesh, China (Yunnan, Guizhou, Guangxi), and Northern Thailand, but now grows on most continents, and many different types of cucumber are grown commercially and traded on the global market.
+In North America, a wild cucumber is a plant in the genera Echinocystis and Marah, though these are not closely related to the cucumber.

+They have been cultivated for at least 3,000 years, and were eaten all year round by the Roman Emperor Tiberius.
+In the Middle Ages, Charlemagne had them grown for him, and the Spanish brought them to the Americas in the Columbian exchange in 1494.
+World production is led by China with over three quarters of the total.

 Description

-The cucumber is a creeping vine that roots in the ground and grows up trellises or other supporting frames, wrapping around supports with thin, spiraling tendrils.
-The plant may also root in a soilless medium, whereby it will sprawl along the ground in lieu of a supporting structure.
+The cucumber is an annual creeping vine that roots in the ground and grows up trellises or other supporting frames, wrapping around supports with thin, spiraling tendrils.
+The plant can root in a soilless medium, then sprawl along the ground in the absence of a supporting structure.
 The vine has large leaves that form a canopy over the fruits.

 The fruit of typical cultivars of cucumber is roughly cylindrical, but elongated with tapered ends, and may be as large as 62 cm long and 10 cm in diameter.

 Cucumber fruits consist of 95% water (see nutrition table).
 In botanical terms, the cucumber is classified as a pepo, a type of botanical berry with seeds and an outer rind.
 In a culinary context, it is considered a vegetable.